KietDo0602/vim-vault/README.md

-# ☢️🚀💥 VIM-VAULT — Vault-Tec's Official Vim Plugin
+# ☢️🚀💥 THE VAULT — Vault-Tec's Official NeoVim Plugin

-Welcome to **vim-vault**, the ultimate project management and file navigation plugin for Vim — inspired by the legendary Vault-Tec systems of the Fallout universe.
-Whether you're hacking terminals in the Wasteland or organizing your code deep in Vault 101, vim-vault keeps your workflow secure, efficient, and irradiated with productivity. 💾☢️
+Welcome to **THE VAULT**, the file navigation, project management and note taking plugin for NeoVim - inspired by the legendary Vault-Tec systems of the Fallout universe!

+Whether you're hacking terminals in the Wasteland or organizing your code in Vault 11, The Vault keeps your workflow secure, efficient, and irradiated with productivity. 💾☢️

 ---